Osaka

 Applications can be completed online and are available from one month prior to the deadline.
 However, you must apply through the Nazareth CIE office to be granted a nomination for this program.
 Please set up a meeting with Josh Fess to express your interest and speak about the program in greater detail.
 Once KGU receives your nomination, further information about the actual application will be provided directly to the nominee.
 Please see the important program dates below:

-March 3: Nomination Deadline
+Early March: Nomination Deadline

-March 22: Application Deadline
+Mid March: Application Deadline

-Early-April: Admission Results
+Early April: Admission Results

-June 6: Arrival Day (all participants must arrive this day and will stay at a hotel located nearby the airport)
+Early June: Arrival Day (all participants must arrive this day and will stay at a hotel located nearby the airport)

-June 7: Transfer to KGU (a chartered bus will pick you up at the hotel and take you to KGU) and check in at accommodation
+Day 2: Transfer to KGU (a chartered bus will pick you up at the hotel and take you to KGU) and check in at accommodation

-June 10: Orientation Day
+Day 3: Orientation Day

-July 11: Check-out & Departure Day (a chartered bus will take you to Kansai International Airport)
+Mid July: Check-out & Departure Day (a chartered bus will take you to Kansai International Airport)

 Late-August: Transcripts issued to your home institution